-- Students must graduate with a 3.0 GPA from an eligible high school. - Students must maintain a 3.0 GPA in college to keep HOPE.

-- The HOPE amount is capped at 90 percent of the current year's tuition rate at USG institutions. - Each year the amount is subject to change based on the published rate listed at GAfutures.org.
+- Students must graduate with a 3.0 GPA from an eligible high school. - Students must maintain a 3.0 GPA in college to keep HOPE. - The HOPE Scholarship pays at least 90 percent of the previous year's tuition rate at USG institutions. - Each year the amount is subject to change based on the published rate listed at GAfutures.org.